pwitvoet/wadmaker/spritemaker.md

 - `.normal` or `.n` - Creates a 256-color sprite, with no support for transparency.
 This behaves the same as the 'additive' format.
 - `.additive` or `.a` - Creates a 256-color sprite, where the brightness of each pixel determines its transparency (black being fully transparent, white being fully opaque).
 This does require a sprite entity to use the 'additive' render mode. *This is the default texture format so it does not need to be specified explicitly.*
 - `.index-alpha` or `.ia` - Creates a 1-color sprite, with 256 levels of transparency, similar to how decal textures work.
-- `.alpha-test` or `.at` - Creaets a 255-color sprite, with support for transparency.
+- `.alpha-test` or `.at` - Creates a 255-color sprite, with support for transparency.
 Pixels are either fully opaque or fully transparent, similar to how transparent textures work.

 **Spritesheet size:**